-Interviews for film jobs can be one sided with the interviewer asking all the questions.
-The opportunity for you to ask questions often comes only at the end of the interview.
-In fact, you're typically offered the chance when the interview is over: "Is there anything else you'd like to know?"
+Interviews for film jobs seem one-sided, with the interviewer asking all the questions.
+The opportunity for you to ask questions comes only at the end of the meeting.
+It comes up when right before the interview is over, and you are asked, "Is there anything else you'd like to know?"

 What Question to Ask

-However, there is one question you should ask of every interviewer as early as possible during the interview: "Can you tell me about the position and the type of person you're looking for?"
+However, there is one question you should ask of every interviewer as early as possible during the meeting: "Can you tell me about the position and the type of person you're looking for?"

-When you ask this question, you are going to learn exactly what the interviewer's specific criteria are, and you'll be able to address these criteria throughout the interview.
-Make sure you DO do address the principles or standards by which you may be hired or not.
+When you ask this question, you learn exactly what the interviewer's distinct criteria are, and you'll be able to discuss these criteria throughout the meeting.
+Make sure you address the principles or standards by which they hire you or not.

-If an obvious opportunity to ask the question doesn't present itself, you should make the opportunity.
+If an opportunity to ask the question doesn't present itself, you need to give the opportunity.
 For example, when you're asked a question like "Have you had any prior experience in the film industry?" you can answer the question, then say, "Can you tell me more about the position and the type of person you're looking for?"
-You have to be on your toes with wits fully charged to take control of the interview in order to ask this question and have this question answered by the interviewer.
-Practice at home with your best friend or loved one.
-Nothing is wrong with rehearsal - after all, this is show business.

 You have to think on your toes with your wits in full force to take control of the interview, and you ask the question.
 Make sure you get your answer from the interviewer.